Back to Blog

 Address Previous Violations or Issues

-If your property has a history of violations, ensure that all outstanding issues have been resolved before the inspection.
+If your property has a history of violations, ensure all outstanding issues are resolved before the inspection.
 Start by reviewing any Notices of Violation or Environmental Control Board (ECB) penalties issued by the DOB.
-Addressing these issues proactively can prevent further penalties and demonstrate to inspectors that you’re taking compliance seriously.
-For resolved violations, be prepared to provide documentation that confirms the corrections were made and approved, such as a Certificate of Correction or a dismissal letter from the issuing agency.

 Coordinate with Your Team and Tenants